A happy employee is more productive and works with others better.

 Yup, you read that right.
 You can listen to him on the Unofficial Shopify Podcast as he explains it in depth.

 It’s actually pretty simple.
-It’s been proven that the more you work on something, the less resources your brain has to allocate to the task.
+It’s been proven that the more you work on something, the fewer resources your brain has to allocate to the task.

 In other words, you slowly become bored and less efficient.